fkyprianou/deved-platform/content/blog/en/8-critical-soft-skills-every-developer-should-have-in-2023.md

 ---
 title: Six Soft Skills Every Technical Person Should Have in 2023 & Beyond
-description: Here are eight items to improve your skills and effectiveness professionally and personally.
+description: Here are six items to improve your skills and effectiveness professionally and personally.
 thumbnail: /content/blog/8-critical-soft-skills-every-developer-should-have-in-2023/breakoutroom.jpg
 author: michael-crump